WojciechT95/Video-Game-Sales-Analysis/README.md

 - The biggest consumers of games are customers from Europe and North America

-- Najbardziej dochodowymi pozostaja gry z serii Call of Duty oraz Grand Theft Auto V, czyli gry, ktore zostaly wydane miedzy latami 2008 a 2013.
+- The most profitable remain the Call of Duty series and Grand Theft Auto V, games that were released between 2008 and 2013.

 However